BastienLeGuellec/RadioVicuna/README.md

 # RadioVicuna
-Repository linked to the manuscript "Unlocking Information Extraction from Free-Text Radiological Reports: Performance of an Open-Source GPT Model" submitted to Radiology.
+Script from the manuscript "Performance of an Open-Source Large Language Model in Extracting Information from Free-Text Radiology Reports" submitted to Radiology: Artificial Intelligence

 ## Installation